There's an eternal debate. Traffic or conversion.

-Surprisingly, there are only two major types of landing page.
-This is because the purpose of a landing page, for anyone, regardless of the industry, is to either collect information, or make a sale.
+Surprisingly, there are only two major types of landing pages.
+This is because the purpose of a landing page, for anyone, regardless of the industry, is to either collect information or make a sale.

 These are also known as Lead Gen or Lead Capture Pages.
 They use a form as a Call to Action, requiring the visitors to fill out their names and provide their emails, typically.